alex-huff/Checkmate-Finder/README.md

   </tr>
 </table>

 This is an example of how this game might be played, but what if black plays different moves?
-We can also use CheckmateFinder to solve this mate in 4 by running the following command:
+We can use CheckmateFinder to solve this mate in 4 by running the following command:

 ```shell
 java -jar checkmate-finder.jar --fen '8/4p3/1B6/2N5/2k5/1R4K1/8/7B w - -' \